METALS-Chinese data weighs on metals; aluminium set to rebound

 “IP and fixed asset investment missed the consensus so that was a dampener and put a bit of constraint on the metals,” said Robin Bhar, head of metals research, Societe Generale.

-A fall in German investor morale to the lowest level since November 2012 and a slightly firmer dollar also knocked sentiment.
+A fall in German investor morale to the lowest level since November 2012 and a firmer dollar also knocked sentiment.

 Benchmark aluminium on the London Metal Exchange was volatile, touching a 6-1/2 year peak of $2,435, then slipping into negative territory in early European trading.
-It fell 1.1 percent to $2,372 a tonne in official open outcry trading.
+It closed little changed in final open outcry trading, up 0.3 percent at $2,405 a tonne.

 “With all the uncertainty around Rusal, there’s no way but for the price to head higher still to incentivise more production from elsewhere,” Bhar said.